Use the tips for how to buy whole foods on a limited budget to improve the quality of your groceries without increasing your grocery budget.

 Get the most from your produce by buying vegetables with stems and leaves.
 You already know that you are paying more per pound for peeled baby carrots than an unpeeled bunch of carrots.
 But you aren't just spending more, you are getting less.
 Carrot peels can be added to broths and carrot tops can be made into soup.
 Radish leaves make a delicious soup.
 Beet greens and kohlrabi leaves make a great addition to salads.
 Broccoli stems are edible; I use them in stir-fry and Broccoli Coleslaw.

 Prioritize when buying organic produce.
 I do not buy all organic produce.
 I buy organic thin skinned fruits, but buy regular thick skinned fruits.
-I use the Dirty Dozen and Clean Fifteen Cheat Sheet to help me prioritize.
+I use the Dirty Dozen and Clean Fifteen Cheat Sheet to help me prioritize which items to buy organic.

 Save money on non-sale items.
 I save even when an item is not on sale by using a Price Book.
 I use the information I gather to make lists of items to buy from each store.
 Here is my list of what I buy at Trader Joe's.

 Find Coupons.
-Coupons are available!
+Coupons are available for healthy foods and produce!
 If a coupons says “ANY” in the description as in “any canned fruit” that means you can use it on any canned fruit product that company makes, including their organic version.
 Sign up to receive coupons from the following companies that publish coupons for organic products:

 Sources for Organic Coupons: